 Should you move your money out of the US?

 The US has been the centre of the global economy and stock investing for decades, so much so that it has come to seem unassailable.
-But is US exceptionalism coming towards an end?
+But is US exceptionalism coming towards an end and are US stocks still the best investment?

-The latest fund flow data from the Investment Association shows retail investors put £948 million into North American-focused equity funds during April, while taking £817 million out of UK equity funds, even as the tariff fallout pushed the value of US equities downwards.
+The latest fund flow data from the Investment Association shows retail investors withdrew £91 million from North American-focused equity funds during August, though this was dwarfed by the £841 million that was withdrawn from UK funds.

 Subscribe to MoneyWeek today and get your first six magazine issues absolutely FREE